At Insight, we believe that connecting with the right therapist is crucial to realizing your goals.

 Kylie Taylor MA, LPC (she, her, hers)

-Kylie has been working in the mental health field for 14 years and has been doing direct work with clients for the last 8 years.
-Kylie has a masters degree in counseling, and is a licensed professional counselor.
-Kylie works with adults 18 years and up and specializes in severe and persistent mental illness, anxiety, depression, life adjustment issues of all kinds, anger management, domestic violence, and postpartum depression and anxiety using a strength-based and client centered approach.
-Kylie typically utilizes a blend of CBT, positive psychology, narrative therapy, aspects of DBT, motivational interviewing, and mindfulness therapies to help individuals cope with life challenges and mental health struggles.
+Kylie has a master’s degree in counseling and is a licensed professional counselor.
+She has been working in the mental health field for 18 years and has been doing direct work with clients for the last 12 years.
+Kylie works with adults 18 years and up and specializes in anxiety, depression, trauma, PTSD, self-injury, life adjustment issues of all kinds, anger management, domestic violence, and pregnancy and postpartum depression and anxiety using a strength-based and client centered approach.
+She typically utilizes a blend of CBT, ACT, positive psychology, narrative therapy, aspects of DBT, motivational interviewing, and mindfulness therapies to help individuals cope with life challenges and mental health struggles.
 One of Kylie‘s life philosophies is: we’re all in this together.
-Often times mental health issues can feel isolating and outside of our control, and seeking help shows incredible strength.
-With the help of others, people do overcome their fears and struggles and develop confidence and skills to use in the face of adversity.
+Often times mental health issues can feel isolating and outside of our control, and seeking help shows incredible strength and resilience.
+With the help of others, people can overcome their fears and struggles and develop confidence and skills to use in the face of adversity.

 Claire Tseng LCSW (she, her, hers)